Use a QR Code reader on a mobile device to add this person as a contact:Close

 My current research is focussed on 1) the development of simple, user friendly community-level models to predict changes in ecological communities, based on limited and diverse data types.
 2) understanding localised adaption to ecological niches (from both physical and biological factors) and the implications of this for climate change and associated species movement 3) finding suitable and novel biomarkers for organism 'stress', which may predict their future vulnerability to climate change or other environmental pressures

 - Stafford, R., 2018.
 Lack of evidence that governance structures provide real ecological benefits in marine protected areas.
-Ocean and Coastal Management, 152, 57-61.
+OCEAN & COASTAL MANAGEMENT, 152, 57-61.

 - Hines, H.N., Morriss, H., Saunders, K., Williams, R.L., Young, S.L. and Stafford, R., 2017.
-Localised vs. Regional Adaptation in Limpet Shell Morphology across the Iberian Peninsula.
-Marine ecology.
+Localized versus regional adaptation in limpet shell morphology across the Iberian Peninsula.
+MARINE ECOLOGY-AN EVOLUTIONARY PERSPECTIVE, 38 (6).

 - Ng, T.P.T., Lau, S.L.Y., Seuront, L., Davies, M.S., Stafford, R., Marshall, D.J. and Williams, G.A., 2017.
 Linking behaviour and climate change in intertidal ectotherms: insights from littorinid snails.
 JOURNAL OF EXPERIMENTAL MARINE BIOLOGY AND ECOLOGY, 492, 121-131.